 What are reverse crunches?
 It's essentially the opposite movement of a standard crunch.
-In a reverse crunch, you lift your knees up towards your chest, instead of lifting your shoulders and neck off the floor towards your knees.
+In a reverse crunch, you lift your knees up toward your chest, instead of lifting your shoulders and neck off the floor toward your knees.
 This gives your neck a rest and makes it less likely you will put undue stress on the back while trying to target the abs.

 What does the reverse crunch do for the body?

 Reverse crunches, if performed correctly, can help strengthen the core without straining your neck and low back.
 This move activates the obliques and major abdominal muscles for a strong, toned core region.

 A strong core is essential for balance and stability in daily life.
 Whether it be intense physical activity or daily chores, a strong core can help you move more efficiently while maintaining good posture.
 When performed consistently, reverse crunches can be a great first step toward a stronger core.

 The common mistakes people make when doing reverse crunches

 In order to reap all the benefits of the reverse crunch, the move must be performed slowly and accurately.
 I see a lot of my weight-loss clients relying on momentum when performing the reverse crunch instead of engaging the core.
 This takes away from the effectiveness of the move.

 A lot of my clients also struggle with knowing how far off the ground to raise their hips and legs.
 This is the reason I recommend going slowly when practicing the reverse crunch.
 Here are some tips to keep in mind: